sladjanmitric/clinical-trials/README.md

 3. Wait for the SQL Server and Web API containers to start.
 Once they are running, the API will be available on port `8080`.

+Testing data folder contains 2 files which can be used for endpoints testing.

 ## API Endpoints

 ### Upload Clinical Trial